heyjunebug/personal-website/content/books/hello-world.md

 <em>Currently reading this!</em> Engaging from the start, I read nearly a fifth of it in one sitting.
 A “just in time” read, since I’ve been thinking about digital footprints.

+Ultimately, we must maintain a certain distance in assessing the impact of algorithms in human lives.
+We have a tendency to overreact when an algorithm makes a mistake and a tendency to underappreciate when an algorithm works well.

 <!-- excerpt -->

 {% image "img/hello-world-cover.jpg", "The cover of Hello World in front of many lines of numbers." %}